Know Your Closing Costs

 Disclosures Provided at the Time of Settlement

-The HUD-1 Settlement Statement document details the actual charges that occur at the closing table:
+- HUD-1 Settlement Statement.
+Details the actual charges that occur at the closing table.

-At your closing appointment, you will meet with the seller and their REALTOR®, along with a representative from the title company.
+At your closing appointment, you will meet with a representative from the title company, the seller’s attorney, and potentially the seller and their realtor.
 The title company will have all necessary documents prepared, such as the new deed of trust on the property (which gives the lender the right to sell the property if you fail to make the payments) and a promissory note (evidence that you are personally responsible for repaying the loan) required by the lender, so all you have to do is read and sign them.

-You will be required to pay the down payment at this time, so remember to bring cash, cashier’s check, or wire transfer in the necessary amount, made payable to yourself.
+You will be required to pay the down payment at this time, so remember to bring a cashier’s check or schedule a wire transfer in the necessary amount, made payable to yourself.
 You will then endorse the check to the title company.
 Also bring payment, as specified by the title company, for paying incidental closing costs.
 The entire process usually takes about two hours, after which the property is legally yours.